DeviCatOutlet/devicatoutlet.github.io/streamingtips.md

   yourself.

 * **Ignore trolls.
-Stay focused on what matters and your direction for the channel.** Teach your mods and your community to 100% ignore them, and over time, trolls won’t even bother or if they do it will be at least less often over time.
+Stay focused on what matters and your direction for the channel.** Over time, trolls won’t even bother or if they do it will be at least less often.

 * **As time progresses, ask yourself these questions:** 1) How can you have your audience give feedback or share their thoughts?
 2) How can you give your